-This is a motivational psychological theory of human development and how humans partake on behavioural motivation [30].
+This is a motivational psychological theory of human development and how humans partake on behavioural motivation presented by A.H.
+Maslow book in 1943 [30].
 It also summarizes on how effort and motivation are correlated.
-It shows a five-tier model of human needs, often depicted as hierarchical levels within a pyramid as shown in Figure 1.
+It shows a five-tier model of human needs, often depicted as hierarchical levels within a pyramid.
 Needs in the lower strata ought to be satisfied before individuals can attend to higher needs.